osrf/gazebo_design/render_engine/render_engine.md

 ### Architecture

-Given then above requirements, we must move away from directly accessing a `RenderEngine` singleton and allow one to be selected on the fly.
-For this reason we propose employing a `RenderEngineManager` singleton to provide access to the available render-engines. `RenderEngine` instances would be created as needed, and the references maintained by the `RenderEngineManager`.
+Given then above requirements, we must move away from directly accessing a `RenderEngine` singleton and allow one to be selected at runtime.
+For this reason we propose employing a `RenderEngineManager` singleton to provide access to the available render-engines. `RenderEngine` instances will be created as needed, and the references maintained by the `RenderEngineManager`.
 The UML diagram below shows this relationship: